cofinalsubnets/lisa/readme.md

 most interpreted languages.

 ## build / install
-are you on linux? `make` should work. otherwise consult the makefile for the C compiler invocation. `make install` puts files under `~/.local/{bin,lib}/`.
+are you on linux? `make` should probably work. otherwise consult the makefile for the C compiler invocation. `make install` puts files under `~/.local/{bin,lib}/`.

 ## syntax